VIDA-NYU/mongodb-vls/README.md

 ## How To Install

-Please note that MongoDB-VLS has been only tested on CentOS.
+Please note that MongoDB-VLS has been only tested on CentOS and Fedora 23 Server.

 ### MongoDB-VLS